-By taking charge of your social calendar where you can and putting your hand up with suggestions for activity based fun that keeps you moving, you can bypass some of the food focused festivities and make some unique memories together.
-Here are few ideas:
+By taking charge of your social calendar where you can and putting your hand up with suggestions for activity-based fun that keeps you moving, you can bypass some of the food-focused festivities and make some unique memories together.
+Here are a few ideas:

 Find the best Christmas light displays in the area and organize a walk to check them out.

-Many theatres, ballets, churches and schools hold festive end of the year shows and concerts.
+Many theatres, ballets, churches, and schools hold the festive end of the year shows and concerts.
 Find out what is happening in your area and buy some tickets!

 Organize a picnic with ball games, card games and good old fashioned outdoor fun where you can pack your own food.